 Action and High Adventure on a Horror Movie Budget

 Perhaps it is the nihilism of this film and every other Zombie film that makes it popular.
-Who would not find it frightening to be trapped in a world where everything that previously existed has turned into an alternative reality where humans are prey.
-There is a lot of symbolism in such imagery which can be interpreted in many different ways.
+Who would not find it frightening to be trapped in a world where everything previously existed has turned into an alternative reality where humans are prey.
+There is a lot of symbolism in such images, which can be interpreted in many different ways.

 For most, there is likely a visceral panic experienced when watching films like this.
-The visceral nature can make a film like this both repulsive but such a sickening display you cannot turn away because it has touched a deep nerve.
+The visceral nature can make a movie like this both repulsive but such a sickening display you cannot turn away because it has touched a deep nerve.